icopy-site/awesome/docs/awesome/free-for-dev.md

   * [gitea.com](https://www.gitea.com/) - Unlimited public and private Git repos
   * [github.com](https://github.com/) — Unlimited public repositories and unlimited private repositories (with unlimited collaborators) with Pipelines for CI/CD
   * [gitlab.com](https://about.gitlab.com/) — Unlimited public and private Git repos with unlimited collaborators, with Pipelines for CI/CD, and 10 GB space per repo
+  * [heptapod.net](https://foss.heptapod.net/) — Heptapod is a friendly fork of GitLab Community Edition providing support for Mercurial
   * [ionicframework.com](https://ionicframework.com/appflow) - Repo and tools to develop applications with Ionic, also you have an ionic repo
   * [NotABug](https://notabug.org) — NotABug.org is a free-software code collaboration platform for freely licensed projects, Git-based
+  * [Pagure.io](https://pagure.io) — Pagure.io is a free and open source software code collaboration platform for FOSS-licensed projects, Git-based
   * [perforce.com](https://www.perforce.com/products/helix-teamhub) — Free 1GB Cloud and  Git, Mercurial, or SVN repositories.
   * [pijul.com](https://pijul.com/) - Unlimited free and open source distributed version control system.
 Its distinctive feature is to be based on a sound theory of patches, which makes it easy to learn and use, and really distributed.
 Solves many problems of git/hg/svn/darcs.
   * [plasticscm.com](https://plasticscm.com/) — Free for individuals, OSS and nonprofit organizations